vadis-project/vadis-project.github.io/README.md

 ## Kickoff workshop

-The kickoff workshop is planned to be on two afternoons in **July 8-9, 2021**.
+The kickoff workshop is planned to be on two afternoons in **September 23-24, 2021**.
 Details about the workshop will follow here.

 ## Work packages